TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 St. Mary's Cemetery

-Speaking on graveyards, I came across the one just south of West, off I-35.
+Speaking on graveyards, I came across one just south of West, off I-35.
 St Mary's Cemetery took my breath away.
 It was so peaceful, well attended too, and beautifully layed out that I really did not want to leave.
 That is saying something about a cemetery.
 I don't know if it was because of the early morning mist, the quietness or just the overall feeling of being in a place that so respected their dead.
 I just can't explain how I felt.
 I even went out of my way to go back again, later. - Barclay Gibson

 St. Mary's Cemetery Statues, West, Texas